Q #1: “What is a Subluxation?”

 Q #6: “How Do I Know If I Have A Subluxation?”

 A: You can have subluxations and not know it.
 Like the early stages of tooth decay or even cancer, subluxations can be present without obvious symptoms.
 The results of a thorough examination can reveal the location and severity of any subluxations you may have.

 Q #7: “Will It Hurt?”

-Perhaps you are wondering, “When the doctor finds a subluxation in my spine and removes it, will it hurt?
-Chiropractic adjustments usually cause very little, if any, discomfort and many people find that adjustments are relaxing and actually feel good.
+Perhaps you are wondering, “When the doctor finds a subluxation in my spine and adjusts it, will it hurt?
+Chiropractic adjustments usually cause very little, if any, discomfort, and many people find that adjustments are relaxing and actually feel good.

 Q #8: “Can Children Get Subluxations?”